Vyborg: Sights

-Vyborg's most prominent landmark is its Swedish-built castle, started in the 13th century and extensively reconstructed in 1891–1894.
-The Round Tower and the Rathaus Tower date from the mid-16th century and are parts of the Medieval Vyborg town wall.
-Many of the buildings in historical old town of Vyborg are still in poor condition today.
+Vyborg's most prominent landmark is its Swedish-built castle, founded in the 13th century and extensively reconstructed in 1891–1894.
+The Round Tower and the Rathaus Tower date from the mid-16th century and are parts of the medieval Vyborg town wall.
+Many of the buildings in the historic old town of Vyborg are still in poor condition today.

 The Viipuri Library by Finnish architect Alvar Aalto and the Hermitage-Vyborg Center are a reference point in the history of modern architecture.
 There are also Russian fortifications of Annenkrone, completed by 1740, as well as the monuments to Peter the Great (1910) and Torkel Knutsson.
-Tourists can also visit the house where the founder of the Soviet state Vladimir Lenin prepared the Bolshevik revolution during his stay in Vyborg from September 24 to October 7, 1917.
+Tourists can also visit the house where the founder of the Soviet state Vladimir Lenin prepared the Bolshevik revolution during his stay in Vyborg from 24 September to 7 October 1917.
 The main street in Vyborg is called Prospekt Lenina (проспект Ленина; literally "Lenin Avenue"), formerly also known as Torkkelinkatu, and along it, there is popular Lenin Park.

 Sprawling along the heights adjacent to the Gulf of Finland is Monrepos Park, one of the most spacious English landscape gardens in Eastern Europe.
 The garden was laid out on behest of its owner, Baron Ludwig Heinrich von Nicolay, at the turn of the 19th century.
 Most of its structures were designed by the architect Giuseppe Antonio Martinelli.
 Previously, the estate belonged to the future king Frederick I (Maria Fyodorovna's brother), who called it Charlottendahl in honor of his second wife.